fluxcd/flux/site/helm-operator.md

 | --log-release-diffs       | `false`                       | Log the diff when a chart release diverges. **Potentially insecure.**
 | --update-chart-deps       | `true`                        | Update chart dependencies before installing or upgrading a release.

-## Installing Weave Flux Helm Operator and Helm with TLS enabled
+## Installing Flux Helm Operator and Helm with TLS enabled

 ### Installing Helm / Tiller

 Generate certificates for Tiller and Flux.
-This will provide a CA, servercerts for Tiller and client certs for Helm / Weave Flux.
+This will provide a CA, servercerts for Tiller and client certs for Helm / Flux.

 > **Note:** When creating the certificate for Tiller the Common Name should match the hostname you are connecting to from the Helm operator.